 Continuous Operational Improvements on the Supply Side:

 The concern with textile production is typically around chemical usage.
 For instance, the rayon in ‘bamboo rayon’ sheets are first generation cellulose fibres, which require chemicals to process and convert into the bedsheets as an end product.
 However, not all rayon are created equally and there are several different ways to manufacture rayon - all of them vary in the way chemicals are used during the process.
-Our supplier of bamboo rayon has developed technology to recover the chemicals used in the manufacturing process and is China's largest cellulose fiber production and R&D base.
+Our supplier of bamboo rayon has developed technology to recover the chemicals used in the manufacturing process and is China's largest cellulose fibre production and R&D base.
 At Sunday Bedding, we also put in place strict effluent treatment protocols in our factories and all the water released from our processes are completely potable.
 Additionally, our factories are STANDARD 100 OEKO TEX certified, which means that no harmful chemicals have been used throughout the production process of all our bedding

 All water released from our processes are completely potable

 We understand that sustainability is a journey and is about continuously educating ourselves and doing better for our environment.
 In 2019 this year, we are preparing to be certified MADE IN GREEN by OEKO TEX which is a traceable consumer label for sustainable textiles.
 By Q4 this year, consumers can find the unique product ID for each stage of the production of the textiles in their hand.
 On top of that, it means that our bedsheets are made with materials tested for harmful substances, in environmentally friendly, safe and socially responsible, facilities.

 Our materials are STANDARD 100 by OEKO TEX certified, a consumer label for textiles where no harmful chemicals are used.

 Finally, we have incorporated sustainable management targets yearly on our factories across electricity, oil, coal, carbon emissions and water.
 Since 2017, we have reduced our oil, coal and carbon emissions footprint by 7-8% every year, and a 10-14% annual reduction in electricity and water consumption.